planetlabs/datalake/README.md

 Datalake Ingester Report Format
 ===============================

-The datalake backend emits a Datalake Ingester Report for each file that it ingests.
+The datalake ingester emits a Datalake Ingester Report for each file that it ingests.
 The report has the following format:

         {